terraform-provider-openstack/terraform-provider-openstack/website/docs/r/fw_rule_v1.html.markdown

     wants to create a firewall rule for another tenant.
 Changing this creates a new firewall rule.

+* `policy_id` - (Optional) The ID of the firewall policy.
+Changing this inserts or removes the rule from policy.

 * `value_specs` - (Optional) Map of additional options.

 ## Attributes Reference